 - Referral to UC San Diego Health's mindfulness training and stress reduction programs

 Medications for Pain

 Medications can help reduce pain in some patients.
 They may also help patients cope with the mental toll of chronic pain, including sleep problems.
 Depending on your situation, your treatment plan may include:

 Opioid use is discouraged or minimized in most but not all situations.

 We offer a range of fluoroscopy and image-guided injections to treat different kinds of pain, including:

 - Epidurals for nerve root compression

 - Hyaluronic joint injections

-We offer implantable therapies to deliver pain medications or stimulate nerves to reduce pain, including:
+For people with severe pain, we offer implantable therapies to deliver pain medications or to stimulate nerves to reduce pain, including:

 - Intrathecal “pain” pumps, in which medications are delivered directly to the spinal cord